willorwgl/Flamingo/README.md

 Coming soon.

-To view the live site, please visit pinkflamingo.herokuapp.com
+To view the live site, please visit  <a href="pinkflamingo.herokuapp.com">Flamingo</a>